Estapearl/Sales-Analysis-Report-with-Microsoft-Excel/README.md

 Additionally, I am tasked with creating a **market performance report** by calculating the net sales for each country in 2021.
 Furthermore, I will utilize the target dataset for 2021 to compare the actual net sales achieved in 2021 against the target.

-##  Demonstrated Skills aquired in this Project
+##  Demonstrated Skills acquired in this Project
 - Data Understanding and Exploration
 - Data Transformation and Cleaning
 - Establishing Relationships between Tables